Jimbly/LD48/README.md

 ### TODO

-drill and shovel pickups?

-game ended with me having a bunch of tools, but nothing to do with them - ensure a traversible path exists between all gems? at least need to detect that

-high scores

-better world tiles - try completely different visuals? better character balance / fun ? particles/glow on lava maybe show outline of walkable above area while viewing lower level touch controls: make view lower and zoom buttons for touch players click location to move next to it and face it, click icon to trigger drill/dig start music on level 2?
+better world tiles - try completely different visuals? better character balance / fun  pass on each mode particles/glow on lava maybe show outline of walkable above area while viewing lower level touch controls: make view lower and zoom buttons for touch players click location to move next to it and face it, click icon to trigger drill/dig start music on level 2? drill and shovel pickups?

+game ended with me having a bunch of tools, but nothing to do with them - ensure a traversible path exists between all gems? at least should detect that

 ### Original brainstorming notes